backcountryinfosec/Automation-Scripts/README.md

 ## dynamic_cloudflare.py
 Updates cloudflare with your IP.
 Helpful if you don't have anything else to update it and are on a dynamic IP from your ISP.<br>
 Example usage in cron: `*/5 * * * * /opt/Cloudflare_Scripts/dynamicDNS.py dyn.domain.tech`

+## reverseit_monitor.py
+Monitors Hybrid Analysis [feed](https://www.hybrid-analysis.com/feed?json) for uploaded items.
+Won't catch it all but gets a good sampling.
+Handy for some fun stats / monitoring in elastic.